beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Set up repository

 ##### git init
-It creates a new Git repository so that can transform an existing and unversioned project to a Git repository or initialize a new empty repository.
+Creates a new Git repository so that can transform an existing and unversioned project to a Git repository or initialize a new empty repository.
 ``` sh

 $ git init
 ```

 ##### git clone
-It clones an existing Git repository into a new directory with a isolated environment that has its own history and manages its own files.
+Clones an existing Git repository into a new directory with a isolated environment that has its own history and manages its own files.

 ``` sh